bathos/Ecmascript-Sublime/README.md

 Sometimes I opted to use a pre-existing tmLanguage convention over a domain- specific choice.
 For example, Babel uses `quasi` but many tmLanguages and themes already target `string.interpolated`.
-One of the things I will do later is ‘double scope’ these things so that you can refer to them either way in a theme.
+In cases like this I typically ‘double scope’ the tokens so that they can be targetted either way.

-Other divergences stem from the objective of the definition, which may differ a bit in intent.
+Other divergences stem from the objective of the definition, which may differ a bit.
 I wanted the scopes to be very reflective of the language’s grammar.
 For example, `entity.name.function` will appear in a function declaration, but it won’t appear in function invocations; to Ecmascript Sublime, in that context what you’re looking at is an identifier (which has a scope) and an invocation (which also has a scope), but not an entity name.

 Many of the new scopes concern punctuation.
 The `punctuation.definition` scope namespace is the existing convention for these things.
 So for if statements, for